 We spent 20 days trekking in November 2011 and Sanjib was able to answer all of our questions from the birds to the trees to the mountains and religion.
 It was a very cultural trek with so much history.

-www.nepaltreckinguide.jimdo.com about 7 years ago
+www.nepaltreckinguide.jimdo.com over 7 years ago